landryroni/Brest-Cancer-Classification-DT-RF-GB-/README.md

 The main work here is to classify whether a tumor is benign or malignant.

-he following topics are covered in this tutorial:
+Here following topics are covered in this tutorial:

 - Downloading a real-world dataset
 - Preparing a dataset for training